Private equity real estate: Secondary market

-Pre-existing investor commitments to private equity real estate funds purchased trade in secondary market.
+Pre-existing investor commitments to private equity real estate funds purchased trade in the secondary market.
 Private equity real estate funds may sell for opportunity or liquidity, among other reasons.
 Active secondary brokers are focused on the secondary markets for trading of syndicated shares, real estate funds and other alternative fund investments.
 The real estate secondary market has grown in recent years to an estimated $5.3 billion in 2013.